danielfm/smudge/README.md

 ### Remote Minor Mode

-Whenever you enable the `spotify-remote-mode` minor mode you get the following key bindings:
+Whenever you enable the `global-spotify-remote-mode` minor mode you get the following key bindings:

 | Key                  | Function                     | Description                                |